-As an employee of Siena College’s Career Education and Professional Development Office (CEPD), I can say firsthand that using this resource is crucial to your success, from both an academic and career standpoint.
-The CEPD Office offers a wide range of services and resources for students and alumni across all majors and fields of discipline.
-Whether you are part of the School of Liberal Arts, School of Business, or School of Science, take advantage of the CEPD Office to build your resume, format a cover letter, search for a professional position, prepare for an interview, or apply to graduate school.
+As an employee of Siena College’s Career and Internship Center, I can say firsthand that using this resource is crucial to your success, from both an academic and career standpoint.
+Our office offers a wide range of services and resources for students and alumni across all majors and fields of discipline.
+Whether you are part of the School of Liberal Arts, School of Business or School of Science, take advantage of the Career and Internship Center to build your resume, format a cover letter, search for a professional position, prepare for an interview and/or apply to graduate school.

-I am a Peer Career Advisor (PCA) at the CEPD Office and I review resumes for certification through the CareerSaint database.
-PCA’s also assist their peers with preparing for present and/or future career exploration, examine cover letter samples, and present resume and cover letter writing workshops to Siena students.
+I am a Peer Career Advisor at the Center and I review resumes for certification through the CareerSaint database.
+Advisors also assist their peers with preparation for present and/or future career exploration, examine cover letter samples and present resume and cover letter writing workshops to Siena students.
 For those who are unaware, our office must certify your resume before you can apply for a job through CareerSaint and utilize the site to its fullest potential.
-As a PCA, I use the resume certification rubric found in the Career Guide to determine whether a resume meets the basic perimeters for certification.
-If you are having trouble outlining your qualifications, need advice on how to start and/or your resume, or want to know how to maximize the information you have on your current resume, the Career Office is there to help you along the way.
-Every week, PCAs host Resume Drop-Ins hours to encourage students to take advantage of individualized feedback and assistance.
+As a Peer Career Advisor, I use the resume certification rubric found in the Career Guide to determine whether a resume meets the basic perimeters for certification.
+If you are having trouble outlining your qualifications, need advice on how to start your resume or want to know how to maximize the information you have on your current resume, the Center is there to help you along the way.
+Every week, Advisors host Resume Drop-Ins hours to encourage students to take advantage of individualized feedback and assistance.

 Along with your resume, a customized cover letter also typically gets sent to employers to determine your eligibility for a job.
-A cover letter is another opportunity to impress potential employers, and it should be well-written because first impressions count.
-If your cover letter is interesting, you are more likely to be considered a strong candidate for the desired position.
-Every cover letter that you write should emphasize your key strengths that are included in your resume by giving specific examples of how you have drawn on them to succeed in the workplace.
+A cover letter is another opportunity to impress potential employers, and it should be well-written because first impressions count for a lot.
+If your cover letter is compelling, you are more likely to be considered a strong candidate for the desired position.
+Every cover letter that you write should emphasize your key strengths and skills that are included in your resume by giving specific examples of how you have drawn on these components to succeed in the workplace.